mydaytrip/partner-api/source/includes/trip-api.md

 Property                | Type                           | Description
 ----------------------- | ------------------------------ | -----------
 timestamp               | string                         | UTC timestamp of when this position was reported by the driver. driverId                | string                         | Unique id of the driver.
-To distinguish the drivers for trips with multiple drivers. position                | object - [Position](#position) | Last reported position of the driver.
+To distinguish the drivers for trips with multiple drivers.
+Use the [/drivers](#drivers-endpoint) endpoint to retrieve the details about the drivers and vehicles and match them by this id. position                | object - [Position](#position) | Last reported position of the driver.

 ## Position